JarodNavarro2/COMP330_FINALPROJECT/README.md

     - Your preferred username
     - Your password
     - The group you wish to join or create
-  - Click “Confirm”
+  - Click on the arrow.
   - Enter your credentials in the respective boxes
-  - Click “Student Login”
+  - Click on the arrow.

 - For returning users
   - Enter your credentials in the respective boxes
-  - Click “Student Login”
+  - Click on the arrow.

 Menu Bar - File